 The Great Get Together, an initiative of the Jo Cox Foundation, is an annual event which brings together people from different backgrounds around a common cause in their area showing, in Jo Cox’s words, ‘we have more in common than that which divides us.’

-Yesterday (Sunday 26 June), myself and the Peel Project held a Great Get Together event in Hull on Peel Street Park.
-It was a beautiful sunny day and I was so pleased to see lots of people come together to celebrate everyone who makes up Hull’s vibrant community.
+Last week myself and Friends of Constable Park held a Great Get Together event in St Andrews at Constable Street Allotments.
+It was a lovely day with the sun shining and it was brilliant to see people come together to celebrate their community.

 I always say that Hull is like a village, where everyone knows each other and is happy to help if you need it.
 The communities in Hull are brilliant and deserve to be celebrated.

-I want to say a huge thank you to the Peel Project for making this event possible, the brilliant local Cllrs for the area Aneesa Akbar and Shane McMurray, and to everyone who attended!
+I want to say a huge thank you to the Lausan, MS3 and Wykelands for making this event possible, the brilliant local Councillors, and to everyone who attended!